Debt can feel like a heavy burden but is important to remember there are always options for dealing with your credit cards.

 As soon as you consolidate your credit card debt with your mortgage and secure it against your property your home is at risk if you cannot afford the new repayments on the mortgage.
 Many mortgages payments are calculated on a variable interest rate and can go up as well as down.
 If you feel that consolidating your credit cards into your mortgage is a step you are not comfortable to take then you can look at the other options available to you.

-How can I get out of credit card debts?
+How can I get out of credit card debt?

 As credit card debts are unsecured non-priority debts you can negotiate with your lender.
 Your lenders realise this and most will want to come to a sustainable and regular repayment plan with you wherever possible.